-- webcast:
+- webcast;

+- Internet enabled two-way video participation that complies with S16-03;

 - broadcast of a group live presentation; or

 - conference call.

 S8-01.
 Real time instructor during program presentation.
 Group Internet based programs must have a real time instructor while the program is being presented.
 Program participants must be able to interact with the real time instructor while the course is in progress (including the opportunity to ask questions and receive answers during the presentation).
 Once a group Internet based program is recorded for future presentation, it will continue to be considered a group Internet based program only when a real time subject matter expert facilitates the recorded presentation.
 CPE credit for a recorded group Internet based program facilitated by a real time subject matter expert will be equal to the CPE credit awarded to the original presentation.